pimvanpelt/vppcfg/README.md

 ### Pruning

-1. Retrieve all LCP interfaces from VPP
+1. For any interface that exists in VPP but not in the config:
     *   Starting with QinQ/QinAD, then Dot1Q/Dot1AD, then (BondEthernets, Tunnels, PHYs)
+        *   Set it admin-state down
+        *   Remove all of its IP addresses
+1. Retrieve all LCP interfaces from VPP, and retrieve their interface information
+    *   Starting with QinQ/QinAD, then Dot1Q/Dot1AD, then (BondEthernets, Tunnels, PHYs)
         *   Remove those that do not exist in the config
-        *   Remove those that do exist in the config but are on a different phy
+        *   Remove those that do exist in the config but have a different encapsulation, for example if `e0.100` exists with dot1q 100, but has moved to dot1ad 1234.
-        *   Remove those that do exist in the config but have a different encapsulation
+        *   Remove those that do exist in the config but have mismatched VPP/LCP interface names, for example if `e0` was paired with interface Te1/0/0 but has moved to interface Te1/0/1.
 1. Retrieve all Loopbacks and BVIs from VPP
     *   Remove those that do not exist in the config
+    *   For BVIs, remove those that exist in the config but are associated with a different bridge-domain, for example if `bvi123` exists in bridge-domain 10, but it has moved to bridge-domain 123.
     *   Remove all IP addresses that are not in the config
 1. Retrieve all Bridge Domains from VPP
     *   Remove those that do not exist in the config